Case Study 13 min read

 dashboard = run_multi_creator_dashboard("org_abc123", sort_by="mom_change_pct")

-What We’d Tell a Three-Creator Agency
+What We Would Tell a Three-Creator Agency

 If you are running three creators and thinking about scaling to ten or fifteen, these are the infrastructure investments that should precede growth, not follow it:

 1. Automated coverage monitoring before you add the fourth creator.
 Manual monitoring does not scale past three.
 Build the unanswered conversation alert before you need it.
+The cost of building it early is a few hours.
+The cost of not having it is measured in revenue gaps you will never be able to explain.

 2. API-powered revenue tracking before you add the seventh creator.
 Spreadsheets break at ten.
 Build the pipeline at six when you still have time to do it deliberately.